stef/liboprf/README.md

 Based Cryptosystems" by R. Gennaro, S. Jarecki, H. Krawczyk, and T. Rabin.

+In order to update a threshold OPRF instantiation this library contains the multi-party multiplication is based on Fig. 2 from R. Gennaro,
+M. O. Rabin, and T. Rabin.
+"Simplified VSS and fact-track multiparty computations with applications to threshold cryptography" In
+B. A. Coan and Y. Afek, editors, 17th ACM PODC, pages 101–111.
+ACM, June / July 1998.

 Additionally a python wrapper is provided, which can be installed using `pip install pyoprf`